Greenville, Jersey City

-Greenville is the southernmost section of Jersey City in Hudson County, New Jersey, United States.
+Greenville is the southernmost section of Jersey City in Hudson County, in the U.S. state of New Jersey.

 Geography

-In its broadest definition, Greenville encompasses the area south of the West Side Branch of Hudson-Bergen Light Rail and north of the city line with Bayonne, between the Upper New York Bay and the Newark Bay, and corresponds to the postal area zip code 07305.
+In its broadest definition, Greenville encompasses the area south of the West Side Branch of Hudson-Bergen Light Rail and north of the city line with Bayonne, between the Upper New York Bay and the Newark Bay, and corresponds to the postal area ZIP Code 07305.

 The central core of Greenville (between Garfield Avenue and West Side Avenue) is primarily residential, consisting mostly of one- and two-family homes and lowrise apartment buildings.
 Principal thoroughfares include MLK Drive, Old Bergen Road and Danforth Avenue.

 East of New Jersey Turnpike Newark Bay Extension (Interstate 78) lie the Greenville Yard, an intermodal facility, Port Jersey, Port Liberté, (a gated residential community), and the Caven Point Section of Liberty State Park.
 Slightly further inland and parallel to the route of the Turnpike was the route of the Morris Canal until it was abandoned in the 1920s.
 A small (filled-in) portion of the canal still exists in Country Village, a neighborhood near Droyer's Point and the West Side.
 The Claremont Section straddles Greenville and Bergen-Lafayette.

 Greenville parks include Bayside Park, off Garfield Avenue, Audubon Park, a city square along John F. Kennedy Avenue, Fulton Avenue Park along Martin Luther King Drive, McGovern Park, Columbia Park, and Mercer Park, just north of Interstate 78.
 Cochrane Athletic Field is located near the Hudson Waterfront.
 In May 2020, construction started on Mary McLeod Bethune Park.

-The Afro-American Historical and Cultural Society Museum is located at the Greenville Branch of the Jersey City Public Library, Greenville Hospital, Henry Snyder High School, and New Jersey City University all located on the district's main thoroughfare, Kennedy Boulevard.
+The Afro-American Historical and Cultural Society Museum is located at the Greenville Branch of the Jersey City Free Public Library, Greenville Hospital, Henry Snyder High School, and New Jersey City University all located on the district's main thoroughfare, Kennedy Boulevard.
 Greenville Hospital closed in 2008, was renovated, and is now part of Barnabas Health which operates Jersey City Medical Center.
 Greenville is also home to historic Bayview – New York Bay Cemetery, which includes a Commonwealth war grave, of a World War I seaman and 1800s opera singer, Lillian Nordica.